 Not knowing if you will have enough money is one of the worst feelings.

 There are also a lot of us that struggle with keeping track of our finances, and that can cause a lot of stress and anxiety when things go wrong.

 Start tracking your finances, and make sure to write down everything you pay for on a monthly basis.
 This will keep you from getting surprise attacks from forgotten subscriptions and other things.
 Another good thing to do is start cutting anything unnecessary until you get back on top of it financially.

 I cannot even begin to tell you how long and how often I struggled with this one.

-My oldest-child, longing to make people happy and be reliable-ness often got in the way of me saying “no.”, and that was a pretty detrimental thing at times.
+My oldest child ideal and longing to make people happy often got in the way of me saying “no.”, and that was a pretty detrimental thing at times.

 Taking on more than you can handle will eventually drive you to tears.

 Know your limits, know when to say “No.”

 Its better to tell someone, “Sorry, I can’t this time.
 I have too much going on.” than to have to back out last minute because you bit off more than you could chew.
 If the person asking you for help or a favor is truly a good friend or co-worker, they will understand not being able to help.

 We all fall into the trap of negative self talk sometimes.